 What are some interesting projects that you get to work on as part of your role at BSR?
 What do you enjoy about them?

 I really love working on Clean Cargo and SAFA because, beyond everything I get to learn, I feel a sense of commitment and dedication to the long-term work.
 I have also had great experiences on projects where I have been asked to leverage my experience and expertise on port sustainability, low- and zero-emission fuels, DEI, and climate justice.

-Recently, I had an opportunity to work with a BSR member to help them better understand the ramifications on LGBTQ+ staff should they expand into countries that still criminalize same-sex or non-traditional relationships.
+Recently, I had an opportunity to work with a BSR member to help them better understand the ramifications on LGBTQI+ staff should they expand into countries that still criminalize same-sex or non-traditional relationships.
 As an openly gay man, it’s important for me to be able to share my knowledge, lived experience, and passion for equality with others who want to learn and take steps toward inclusion and equity.

-My favorite thing about working at BSR is that I feel that I am asked to take on completely different types of projects like LGBTQ+ rights, climate justice, and transportation sector decarbonization, and still have space to explore other interests.
+My favorite thing about working at BSR is that I feel that I am asked to take on completely different types of projects like LGBTQI+ rights, climate justice, and transportation sector decarbonization, and still have space to explore other interests.

 What issues are you passionate about and why?
 What do you hope to do and learn while at BSR?